 Collier Museum at Government Center

-Experience the daily lives – and utter isolation – of the first settlers and their families as they arrived on this watery frontier a hundred years ago, and share in the vision of a self-made multi-millionaire who dreamed of taming a wilderness swampland the size of Delaware.
-Along the way, we’ll introduce you to the hardy and colorful folk – the cattlemen, clam diggers, trail blazers, plume hunters, hermits, loggers, railroaders, rum runners, Crackers and Indian traders – who wrote the pioneer history of Collier County.
+Exhibits also explore the daily lives – and utter isolation – of early settlers and their families as they arrived on this watery frontier a hundred years ago and the vision of a self-made multi-millionaire who dreamed of taming a wilderness swampland the size of Delaware.
+Along the way, meet the hardy and colorful folk – the cattlemen, clam diggers, trail blazers, plume hunters, hermits, loggers, railroaders, rum runners, Crackers and Indian traders – who wrote the pioneer history of Collier County.

 Pack a picnic and linger a while in the museum’s shady backyard.
 Then do a little exploring on your own around our native gardens, The Deuce steam engine, historic Kokomis boat, rugged swamp buggy, restored Naples cottages, reconstructed Seminole War Fort, World War II Sherman tank, and more.